 CPR

-The student must provide documentation of current Basic Life Support for the Health Care Provider (CPR) card before participating in clinical assignments.

-On-line classes and certifications willnot be accepted.
+The student must provide documentation of current Basic Life Support for the Health Care Provider by the American Heart Association (CPR) card before participating in clinical assignments.
+On-line classes and certifications will not be accepted.

 Fingerprint Clearance Card